-Considering the guidelines for determining the baseline data based on the concept of Below Business as Usual (Below BAU), the baseline data for greenhouse gas emissions from the natural gas consumption of internal combustion engine vehicles for passenger transport or freight or private transportation.
-That is replaced by the electricity consumption supplied from the national grid for battery electric vehicles for transporting passengers or transporting goods or private transportation.
-Therefore, the baseline data is the use of natural gas of using internal combustion engine vehicles.
+Considering the guidelines for determining the baseline data based on the concept of Below Business as Usual (Below BAU), the baseline data for greenhouse gas emissions from the fossil fuel consumption of ICE vehicles for freight transport under project activity and downward adjustment.
+Therefore, the baseline data is the consumption of diesel for ICE vehicles and 10% deduction factor.